gallaure/outbound/getting-started.md

 ## 4. Configure the React project with Amplify resources

 The CLI has created and will continue to update a file called __aws-exports.js__ located in the __src__ directory of our project.
-We need to use this file to let the React project know about the different resources that are available.
+We will use this file to let the React project know about the different AWS resources that are available in our Amplify project.
 To configure our app with these resources, open __src/index.js__ and add the following code below the last import:

 ```js
 import Amplify from 'aws-amplify';